It’s not easy to plan the best trip to Colombia. Everyone is different and has various expectations about Colombia.

 Every 50 steps, the number total of steps you have climbed is written.
-You will quickly realize that drinking beers is not a real sport and that your endurance is shit.
+You will quickly realize that drinking beers are not a real sport and that your endurance is shit.
 However the view worths the effort 😉

 Day 9: Bus Bus Bus to arrive at the most beautiful town of Colombia

-You chill at La Galeria in the morning then you take a tuk tuk to get to Guatape and catch your bus at 11 AM.
+You chill at La Galeria in the morning, then you take a tuk-tuk to get to Guatape and catch your bus at 11 AM.

 Once you are at the North Terminal, you need to take a taxi to go to the South terminal because you’re going to the Coffee Region!

 You have 2 company buses going to Jardin: Rapido Ochoa and Transuroeste Antioqueno.
 By leaving at 11.00 AM from Guatape, you should be able to catch the bus leaving at 3.00 PM.

 I know, spending the day in the transports sucks a little.
 But it parts of the journey, even for the best trip to Colombia.

 You know what.
 I miss having my butt stuck in a seat for 4 hours, the scenery shooting past like a movie and thinking about nothing.
 The feeling to be very small and lost somewhere in Colombia.

 - Guatape to Medellin: 2 hours / 12 000 COP (4$)